Super Pastel Ball Python

 Ball pythons first became popular in the exotic pet trade in the early-to-mid 1990s.
 At the time, very few morphs existed, with most being very subtle base morphs.
 Thanks to careful, repeated selective breeding practices, reptile breeders have managed to produce thousands of unique morphs since, with the pastel morph being one of the earliest varieties.
 The super pastel morph quickly followed in 1999 and made history as one of the first true designer morphs ever created.

-Originally, the super pastel morph was quite rare and expensive, as very few breeders actually produced and sold them.
-Today, you can find and purchase super pastel ball pythons from a wide range of reputable breeders, most of which have their own online shops where they can ship animals directly to the customer’s home.
+Originally, the super pastel morph was quite rare and expensive, as very few breeders produced and sold them.
+Today, you can find and purchase super pastel ball pythons from a wide range of reputable breeders, most of which have online shops where they can ship animals directly to the customer’s home.

 On average, you can expect to pay around $100 to $300 for a single snake of this particular morph.
 This can vary depending on the breeder you’re purchasing the snake from, the morph’s current supply and demand, and the snake’s exact color and patterning.